Innovating for our fast-changing value chains.

 The selection decision will be made by the programme team based on your written application and a phone interview if required.

 Registration of interest.

 To start your application or to find out more about the programme, please register your interest by filling in the form below.

-Once submitted, you will receive an application form via email.
-We will keep you informed about the programme and send more information in the weeks to follow.
+Once submitted, you’ll receive an application form via email.
+We’ll keep you informed about the Programme and send more information in the weeks that follow.
 You can unsubscribe at any time.

 - All curriculum activities

-Transfers to Auckland (starting point for the research trip) and from Christchurch (finishing point) are not covered by the fee.
+Transfers to the starting point for the trip and from the finishing point are not covered by the fee.